harshit14m/learn/README.md

 # learn
-This is demo for learning git and gitHub
+This is demo for learning git and gitHub.